hermeznetwork/docs/docs/faq/end-users.md

 ### Can Coordinators take my money?

-In short, no.  Coordinators are the Hermez block producer, they are responsible for running the network.
+In short, no.  Coordinators are the Hermez batch producer, they are responsible for running the network.
 In exchange for their work, they collect all transaction fees in the batch.

 ### Can coordinators censor transactions?